 Improved Memory, Better Focus and Cognitive Ability

 Maca, particularly black maca, helps men to improve their learning, mental clarity, memory, and concentration.
 Peruvian natives often use maca to help improve their children’s learning ability.
 Test animals have demonstrated increased power of memory and concentration after being fed with maca for a time.
 Test mice had a 10% memory improvement and almost 15% increase in learning rate.
-Studies have showed that maca affects the hypothalamus which is located right above the pituitary gland.
+Studies have shown that maca affects the hypothalamus which is located right above the pituitary gland.
 It has a major influence on concentration and energy balance.
-Both black and red maca are good to use for this purpose.
+Both black and red maca is good to use for this purpose.

 How Much Maca is Safe to Take Regularly?